i-doit/appliance/CONTRIBUTING.md

 ##  Use it

-The best and (probably) easiest way is to use one of the pre-built virtual applianced.
+The best and (probably) easiest way is to use one of the pre-built virtual appliance.
 It would be very nice to share your thoughts with us.
 We love to hear from you.

 If you have questions how to use it properly read the [documentation](README.md) carefully.